scottgamer/angular-test/README.md

 - Instructions in the DOM
 - Can be used as element attributes

+### Attribute Directives

+- Look like a normal HTML attribute (possibly with databindings or event bindings)
+- Only affect/change the element they are added to

+### Structural Directives

+- Look like a normal HTML attribute, but have a leading \* (for desugaring)
+- Affect a whole area in the DOM (elements get added/removed)

 ### NgIf

 - Displays an element if a condition is met